kurt-rhee/kurt-rhee.github.io/_pages/about.md

 I am fortunate that thus far, my career has afforded me the opportuntity to work at the intersection between a wide variety of topics including performance modeling, computational geometry, software development, technical product management and ux integration design.
 I have also enjoyed the opportunity to expand my curiosity while also making positive impacts on the environment.
-This website is both a means of showcasing some of the work that I have contributed to throughout my career, as well as an archive of interesting problems that I have come across.
+This website is both a means of showcasing some of the work that I have contributed to throughout my career, as well as an archive of interesting problems that I have come across that do not warrant something as formal as an official publication.

 Outside of work, I enjoy surfing, rock climbing and literature.